priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ## Memory Management

 ### Garbage Collection
+**Concept**: Automatic memory management that frees memory occupied by objects no longer referenced by the program.
 **Analogy**: Like a janitor who automatically cleans up trash when no one is using it anymore.
 ```python
 # Python automatically manages memory